 300 series austenite grades are 301, 302, 303, 304, 305, 308, 309, 310, 314, 316, 317, 321, 330, 347, etc., with obvious advantages in cold workability.
 These grades are non-magnetic, non-heat-treatable, and have excellent formability.
 The addition of the element molybdenum greatly improves corrosion resistance.
 These grades are widely used in food equipment, chemical equipment, etc.

-400 series ferrite grades are 405, 409, 429, 430, 434, 436, 442, 446, etc. They are magnetic but cannot be heat treated.
+400 series ferrite grades are 405, 409, 429, 430, 434, 436, 442, 446, etc. They are magnetic but cannot be heat-treated.
 These grades are mainly used in car interiors and kitchen appliances.

 400 series martensite grades 403, 410, 414, 416, 420, 422, 431, 440, etc., are magnetic and heat-treatable and are mainly used in fasteners, pump shafts, and turbine blades.

-Precipitation Hardening Stainless Steel type-There is 13-8, 15-5, 15-7, 17-4, and 17-7 grades, mainly used in valves, gears, petrochemical equipment, etc.
+Precipitation Hardening Stainless Steel There are 13-8, 15-5, 15-7, 17-4, and 17-7 grades, mainly used in valves, gears, petrochemical equipment, etc.

 Duplex Stainless Steel grades are 329, 2205, 2304, 2507, 3RE60, etc. The stress corrosion cracking resistance of these grades is stronger than that of austenite, and the hardness is stronger than that of pure ferrite.
 Widely used in pipelines, pressure shafting, etc.